-URL encoding, formally called "percent encoding," converts characters that are unsafe or reserved in a URL into a percent sign followed by two hexadecimal digits representing the character's UTF-8 byte value.
+URL encoding — formally "percent encoding," defined in RFC 3986 — converts characters that are unsafe or reserved in a URL into a percent sign followed by two hex digits representing the character's UTF-8 byte value.
 A space becomes %20, an ampersand becomes %26, and the copyright symbol (©) becomes %C2%A9.

 URLs have a defined safe character set.
-"Unreserved" characters — letters, digits, hyphen, underscore, period, tilde — can appear in URLs as-is.
-"Reserved" characters like : / ? & = # have special structural meaning within the URL.
+"Unreserved" characters — letters, digits, hyphen, underscore, period, tilde — can appear as-is.
+"Reserved" characters like : / ? & = # have special structural meaning.
 Everything else, including spaces and non-ASCII characters, must be percent-encoded.

 Examples of URL encoding: